 - The action is really over-the-top, gory and fun.
 But there weren’t nearly enough action scenes in my opinion.
 Maybe it just comes down to me wanting more, which isn’t a bad thing.
 It felt like one episode only had one minor fight scene which is kinda disappointing.

 - (Spoilers) Dracula isn’t even the main antagonist in the series, I would say that would be the Bishop and Priest of the church.
-The thing that bothered me is that slamming on a church for hypocrisy and backwards thinking is done so many times its become a cliche.
+The thing that bothered me is that slamming on a church for hypocrisy and backward thinking is done so many times its become a cliche.
 The thing I did like is later in the show, a demon talks with a Bishop in the church and tells him that it was the hypocrisy and wickedness of the Bishops and Priests that made them lose the favor and protection of God.
 I liked how it was priestcraft and not the church itself that was evil.
 It is shown later that there were Priests in the city that was worthy enough to make holy water to fight the demons.
 So thank you for subverting the expectation and not using the “church is bad” cliche.

 Awkward Walk-In Meter: 4/5

 This is rated TV-MA which is the equivalent of R. The show is really gory and bloody.
 You’d expect blood in a show about vampires but it’s pretty extreme.
 Demons are shown in graphic detail ripping people apart and leaving a gory mess everywhere.
-There is also a considerable amount of language including a bunch of F bombs.
+There is also a considerable amount of language including a bunch of F-bombs.
 It’s rather light when it comes to sexual content but the violence and language is enough that you better keep the kids away.

-Overall: If you’re a big fan of shows like Vampire Hunter D, you’ll fit right in.
-While it wasn’t a masterpiece by any means, it was a enjoyable show none-the-less.
+If you’re a big fan of shows like Vampire Hunter D, you’ll fit right in.
+While it wasn’t a masterpiece by any means, it was an enjoyable show none-the-less.
 If you’re a fan of the Castlevania games, I would also recommend checking it out.
 Just be mindful that this show is not for kids and if you don’t handle gore very well you probably shouldn’t see it.